marcosrachid/java8_oca_study/README.md

 static member are related directly to the class and not to the instance, but it can be accessed from instance.

 A static method cannot access instance variables, but instance methods can access static variables.

+Garbage Collection cannot be forced to run, althought it has the method "System.gc()", it cannot force JVM to do the Garbage Collection.

+Objects are elegible for Garbage Collection when they have no reference to an object from heap.

 ## Working With Java Data Types